Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Introduction

 In general terms, the goal in the \emph{hydrodynamic limit} is to show that starting the process from a collection of measures $\{\mu_N\}_N$ for which the Law of Large Numbers holds---that is, the random measure $\pi^N_0(\eta^N)=\frac{1}{|V_N|}\sum_{x\in V_N}\eta^N_0(x)\delta_{\{x\}}$ converges, in probability with respect to $\mu_N$ and as $N\to\infty$, to the deterministic measure $\varrho(x)\,dm(x)$, where $\varrho(\cdot)$ is a function defined on the Sierpinski gasket, and $m$ is the standard self-similar measure on the gasket---then, the same holds at later times $t>0$---that is, the random measure $\pi^N_t(\eta^N)=\frac{1}{|V_N|}\sum_{x\in V_N}\eta^N_{t5^N}(x)\delta_{\{x\}}$ converges, in probability with respect to $\mu_N(t)$, the distribution of $\eta_{t5^N}$, and as $N\to\infty$, to $\rho_t(x)\,dm(x)$, where $\rho_t(\cdot)$ is the solution (in the weak sense) of the corresponding hydrodynamic equation of the system.

-For the model that we consider here, we obtain as hydrodynamic equations the heat equation with Dirichlet, Robin, or Neumann boundary conditions, depending on whether $b<5/3$, $b=5/3$, and $b>5/3$, respectively; see again Figure \ref{fig:SGReservoir}.\footnote{Using the notation of Footnote \ref{ft1}, the analogous Dirichlet, Robin, or Neumann regimes in the 1D case are $\theta<1$, $\theta=1$, and $\theta>1$, respectively.}
+For the model that we consider here, we obtain as hydrodynamic equations the heat equation with Dirichlet, Robin, or Neumann boundary conditions, depending on whether $b<5/3$, $b=5/3$, and $b>5/3$, respectively; see again Figure \ref{fig:SGReservoir}.

+\begin{remark} In the notation of Remark \ref{ft1}, the analogous Dirichlet, Robin, or Neumann regimes in the 1D case are $\theta<1$, $\theta=1$, and $\theta>1$, respectively. \end{remark}

 The emergence of the different scaling regimes comes from the competition between the bulk exclusion dynamics (at rate $5^N$) and the boundary Glauber dynamics (at rate $(5/(3b))^N$, where $(5/3)^N$ is the scaling factor needed to see a nontrivial normal derivative at the boundary).
 When $b=5/3$, the exclusion dynamics at the boundary is in tune with the Glauber dynamics, and the Robin boundary condition emerges.
 When $b>5/3$, the Glauber dynamics become negligible in the limit, so we obtain isolated boundaries corresponding to Neumann boundary condition.
 In contrast, when $b< 5/3$ we get fixed boundary densities, since in this case the Glauber dynamics is faster than the exclusion dynamics.